SnappyJumper/BookWyrm/README.md

 Create, edit and delete Authors | 5 | 4
 Create, edit and delete Reviews | 5 | 4
 Saving reviews and authors as drafts | 5 | 4
-Adding profile pictures for users | 3 | 2
+Adding profile pictures for Users | 3 | 2
-Commenting on other users content | 3 | 2
+Commenting on other User's content | 3 | 2
 Social Media registration | 3 | 2
 Ability to search for reviews | 3 | 2
 Have a community rating system for book entries | 2 | 2